dfelinto/blender-manual/manual/editors/3dview/navigate/navigation.rst

    :Menu:      :menuselection:`View --> Frame All`
    :Shortcut:  :kbd:`Home`

-Moves the viewpoint so that you can see all objects.
+Changes the view so that you can see all objects.

 .. _bpy.ops.view3d.view_selected: